jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Paralyzed condition, what is the *Incapacitated* effect?
+What is the Paralyzed *Incapacitated* effect?
 Back: The Paralyzed creature has the Incapacitated condition.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1770081819988-->